 Most importantly, a liver transplant can provide peace of mind for children with metabolic disease and for those who love them.

 Even when it won’t cure a metabolic disease, it can make living with it so much easier.

-Because liver transplant outcomes are so consistently excellent — especially at Children’s Hospital of Pittsburgh of UPMC — it's become a viable option for children with metabolic disease.
+Because pediatric liver transplant outcomes have been consistently excellent — especially at Children’s Hospital of Pittsburgh of UPMC — it's become a viable option for children with metabolic disease.

 This is due to four main reasons:

 Of course, a liver transplant is not an easy fix.
-But we have unparalleled expertise.
+But we have over three decades of expertise.